bohuarolandli/parthenope_stiff/README.md

 Some of the key nuclear reaction rates are also updated, which affect the primordial helium and deuterium abundances ($Y_\mathrm{P}$ and D/H).

+## Cobaya interface

+We provide two interfaces, "par_stiff.py" and "par_stiff_err.py" for Cobaya inference pipelines.
+Each of the python scripts serves as a theory block.
+The errors in **four** key nuclear reaction rates (Nos.
+12, 20, 28, 29) are taken as free parameters in "par_stiff_err.py".

 ## GUI

 For the PArthENoPE GUI, we modify the original code so that this version runs on Mac computers with Apple silicon that does not support the original PySide2 package.